 HTM investments are quoted nonderivative financial assets with fixed or determinable payments and fixed maturities which the Group's management has the positive intention and ability to hold to maturity.
-Where the Group sells other than an insignificant amount of HTM investments, the entire category would be tainted and reclassified as AFS investments.
+Where the Group sells other than an insignificant amount of HTM investments before their maturity, the entire category would be tainted and reclassified as AFS investments.
+Once tainted, the Group is not permitted to classify any of its financial assets as HTM investments for two years.

 After initial measurement, these investments are subsequently measured at amortized cost using the effective interest method, less any impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate (EIR).
-Gains and losses are recognized in the profit or loss in the consolidated statement of comprehensive income when the HTM investments are derecognized and impaired, as well as through the amortization process.
-The effects of restatement of foreign currency-denominated HTM investments are recognized in the profit or loss in the consolidated statement of comprehensive income.
+Gains and losses are recognized in profit or loss in the consolidated statement of comprehensive income when the HTM investments are derecognized and impaired, as well as through the amortization process.
+The effects of restatement of foreign currency-denominated HTM investments are recognized in profit or loss in the consolidated statement of comprehensive income.